gguuss/DietyOS/README.md

 * Try as best you can to learn people's names: repeat their name back to them when they tell you it and use their name when talking to them
 * Understand whether your partner likes to be surprised or not and do what they like
 * "With great power comes great responsibility"
+* Volunteering - Giving your time to help people is an important practice.

 # Powerful affirmations
 * I love you